 Confirmation from TEO regarding the amount to be awarded is expected in April 2019, upon receipt of this a report will be forwarded to Members for consideration.

-The draft Good Relations Action Plan 2019/20 has been equality screened and a copy of the Equality Screening document is enclosed for Members' consideration.
-To date there is no requirement to complete a full Equality Impact Assessment.
+The draft Good Relations Action Plan 2019/20 has been equality screened and a copy of the Equality Screening document was circulated for Members' consideration.
+There was no requirement to complete a full Equality Impact Assessment.